-She was the only one in her fifth grade who had cooked her family’s Thanksgiving turkey.
+She was the only one in her fifth grade who had fixed her family’s Thanksgiving turkey.

 Since that first one, she has always roasted the turkey.
 But in those days she’d planned to go into some kind of medicine, maybe nursing.

-But her junior year she took a culinary class.
+But her junior year in high school she took a culinary class.
 She was hooked.

 Throughout her senior year, she took classes at the local community college and worked in a restaurant, especially enjoying the days she was assigned to the kitchen.
 Zlatka, my sister, and I drove up to the community college a couple of times when Dzenaela’s team planned, cooked, and served the lunch at the Ici Bistro.

 She’s graduated from culinary classes and was hired full-time by her former employer.
 She’s even been hired away by another restaurant, promising her more pay and better working conditions.